GoogleCloudPlatform/cpp-samples/populate-bucket/README.md

 ## Prerequisites

 This example assumes that you have an existing GCP (Google Cloud Platform) project.
 The project must have billing enabled, as some of the services used in this example require it.
-Throughput the example we will use `GOOGLE_CLOUD_PROJECT` as an environment variable containing the name of the project.
+Throughout the example, we will use `GOOGLE_CLOUD_PROJECT` as an environment variable containing the name of the project.

 ### Make sure the necessary services are enabled